Niestsabes/poke-guesser/README.md

 Access the game by clicking on this link: [pokeguesser.azurewebsites.net](https://pokeguesser.azurewebsites.net) to play the game.

+## Setup

+### Create Environment File

+Create a `.env` file at the root of this project, copied from `.env.dist`.
+You may change values of this file depending your need.
+Read more on environment files for React on [Create React App](https://create-react-app.dev/docs/adding-custom-environment-variables/).

 ## Available NPM Scripts

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).